ARKit virtual showroom with 3D product visualization, real-time rendering, and interactive configuration

 ARKit dating app features: the 2026 retention playbook

-How AR face effects, liveness verification, and virtual date rooms are the first real retention lever for dating apps in a decade.
+How AR face effects and virtual date rooms became the first real retention lever for dating apps in a decade.

 Related read